 Boone presided over the school as its president for 45 years before his death in 1936 and his impact and legacy are still prominent on the campus today.
-The C of I is known for its outstanding academic programs, winning athletics tradition and history of producing successful graduates, including seven Rhodes Scholars, three governors, four NFL players and countless business leaders and innovators.
+The College of Idaho is known for its outstanding academic programs, winning athletics tradition, and history of producing successful graduates, including eight Rhodes Scholars, a Pulitzer Prize-winning historian, an Academy Award-winning composer, three governors, four NFL players, two Major League Baseball players, and countless business leaders and innovators.

-The College has also awarded 246 honorary degrees as of May 2017, including J.A. & Kathryn Albertson, Velma Morrison, Cecil Andrus, Phil Batt, J.R.
-Simplot, Lord Halifax and Alan Dershowitz.
+The College has also awarded 252 honorary degrees as of May 2021, including J.A. & Kathryn Albertson, Velma Morrison, Cecil Andrus, Phil Batt, J.R.
+Simplot, Lord Halifax, and Alan Dershowitz.
 The entire list, year-by-year, is available by clicking here.

 In the Smylie Archives ...